pivotal/docs-tap/scc/building-from-source.md

       - name: tap-registry
     ```

-To learn more about the credentials and setting up the Kubernetes secret, see
+For more information about the credentials and setting up the Kubernetes secret, see
 [Git Authentication's HTTP section](git-auth.md#http).

 #### <a id="ssh-auth"></a>SSH auth